OUT NOW: MODOR'S FORMANT FILTER IN A EURORACK MODULE!

 EURORACK FORMANT FILTER

 We received the question quite a few times: 'When will you break up the Modor NF-1 in Eurorack pieces?
-Well, we 're not going to build Eurorack modules for every aspect of the NF-1, but we tought our formant filter is that special and unique we can't leave the modular world deprived of it ... :-)
+Well, we 're not going to build Eurorack modules for everything there is in the NF-1, but we tought our formant filter is that special and unique we can't leave the modular world deprived of it ... :-)

 So, here we are: Modor's Formant Filter in a Eurorack Module!